General Exam Information

 The blank exam template document required for both in-class and take-home exams unless otherwise instructed by your professor.
 Please download the exam template before you sit for any type of exam.

 The Law Center's IST department does not recommend use of untested applications for exam taking purposes.
-Therefore, you should use MS Word or Mac Pages.
-If you choose to use other software applications you are doing so at your own risk.
+Therefore, you should use MS Word or Apple Pages.
+If you choose to use other software applications, you are doing so at your own risk.

 Details regarding examinations administered in the Law Center and important steps to prepare students before, during and after exams are given.

 Details regarding examinations downloaded and uploaded from the online exam system and important steps to prepare students before, during and after these exams are given.

 Please also be aware of the Georgetown Law Administrative Sanctions (starting on p.
 106 of the Georgetown Law Student Handbook) for students submitting late take-home exams.

 You may not identify yourself in any way to the professor as the author of an exam until the grades are published.
 Therefore, you must remove personal identifying information from your exam document.
 Failure to remove any personal identifying information is an exam violation which will be referred to the Ethics Counsel.
 This link provides instructions for removing personal information from documents submitted for evaluation.

 Instructions that are given for preparing your exam template at the beginning and at the end of the exam.

 Details regarding the policy on exam conflicts and rescheduling exams.
 Exam Deferrals are handled by the Office of the Registrar and not your Professor.